 In this short tutorial we will show you how to read the files from the /src/test/resources directory path.

-It is common practice for unit testing in Spring JUnit test to load files and their content to make better test cases.
-Or we just need sometimes read make I/O data saved in files during unit testing or pass specific file to test.
+It is common practice for unit testing in the Spring JUnit test to load files and their content to make more robust test cases.
+Or we have a test case where we need perhaps read or write data or test specific files in general.

 1. Using ClassLoader